barnabwhy/SmoothMaps/README.md

 # SmoothMaps
 A Minecraft mod to provide smooth lighting for framed maps and paintings.

 Respects your smooth lighting setting and doesn't cause a big performance hit.

+Also removes interior faces from paintings because they're not visible.